 Step 2: Adjudication of Disease Course of the PP

 A randomization scheme was pre-planned to ensure that each PP was sent to about 13 raters, with the ratio of American and international raters matching that of the PP raters’ pool (about 1:1).
 PP with fewer than 4 ratings were regarded as “invalid” or “unqualified” and excluded from further consideration.
+Only “qualified” PP with successful adjudication were considered in Step 3

-Adjudication of the (true) disease course: Only “qualified” PP with successful adjudication were considered in Step 3.
+Adjudication of the (true) disease course:.
 Given that PP raters may not necessarily agree on the disease course, the “true” overall course of cSLE for a given PP was adjudicated using two approaches; (a) 67%-Rule: at least 2/3 of the raters agreed on a given disease course, (b) Majority-Rule: the majority of the raters of a PP agreed on a given disease course.
 Other Rules (50%-Rule and 75%-Rule) were also explored but results were similar to the Majority-Rule and the 67%-Rule, respectively, hence are not presented herein.

 Step 3: Assessment of Performance